Why schemes like RSPCA Assured are welfare washing a hopeless existence for farmed animals

 Imagine believing you’re choosing compassion with the products you buy, only to learn that the label you trust is concealing suffering.
 This is the reality behind welfare washing, with trusted labels like RSPCA Assured offering consumers a comforting story while obscuring the actual conditions for farmed animals behind closed doors.

 But recent campaigns, like the powerful For Charlie initiative (explored below), remind us that farming a living being can never truly be compassionate.
-Investigations into RSPCA-assured farms—most recently by Animal Rising—have exposed widespread suffering and neglect, leaving consumers to wonder: What, exactly, is the RSPCA assuring?
+Over the past sixteen years, almost a hundred investigations into RSPCA Assured farms by a range of pro-animal organisations—most recently by Animal Rising—have exposed widespread suffering and neglect, leaving the animal-loving British public to wonder: What, exactly, is the RSPCA assuring?

-This question drives a growing movement to challenge the RSPCA’s role in legitimising animal farming and its associated suffering.
+This question is driving a growing movement-wide campaign to challenge the RSPCA’s role in legitimising animal farming and its associated suffering.

 Can we trust the RSPCA to safeguard animals when the charity profits from the very systems that harm them?
 Or is it time to demand real change, starting with dismantling welfare labels that mislead us all?